Billy Jones (railroader): Billy Jones Wildcat Railroad

 His only sons Robert and Neal were casualties of World War II, and Jones operated his "Wildcat Railroad" for the neighborhood children, every Sunday until his death in 1968 in memory of his two lost sons.
 The railroad attracted people from across the valley and beyond, including Walt Disney, who considered purchasing some of Jones' collection of miniature railway equipment, before deciding he wanted larger trains.
 The two became friends, and Jones was invited as an honorary engineer on Disney's narrow gauge locomotives on opening weekend at Disneyland on July 17, 1955.
-In addition, animator Ward Kimball, who accompanied Disney on his first visit to the Wildcat, designed for Jones the first Wildcat Railroad passes, based off those from his own Grizzly Flats Railroad.
+In addition, animator Ward Kimball, who accompanied Disney on his first visit to the Wildcat, designed for Jones the first Wildcat Railroad passes, based on those from his own Grizzly Flats Railroad.

 Jones retired from the Southern Pacific Company in 1949.
 In January 1959, it is said Jones ceremoniously ran the last train out of Los Gatos before the rails were taken up throughout the town.